William McIlvanney: Writing

 His first book, Remedy is None, was published in 1966 and won the Geoffrey Faber Memorial Prize in 1967.
 Docherty (1975), a portrait of a miner whose courage and endurance is tested during the depression, won the Whitbread Novel Award.

 The Big Man (1985) is the story of Dan Scoular, an unemployed man who turns to bare-knuckle fighting to make a living.
 Both novels feature typical McIlvanney characters – tough, often violent, men locked in a struggle with their own nature and background.
 The novel was adapted into a film in 1990 directed by David Leland, starring Liam Neeson, and featuring Billy Connolly.

 His novel, The Kiln (1996), is the story of Tam Docherty, the grandson of the hero of Docherty.
 It won the Saltire Society Scottish Book of the Year Award.

 Laidlaw (1977), The Papers of Tony Veitch (1983) and Strange Loyalties (1991) are crime novels featuring Inspector Jack Laidlaw.
-Laidlaw is considered to be the first book of Tartan Noir, despite the author's calling the term Tartan Noire.
+Laidlaw is considered to have "effectively created the genre now stereotypically referred to as Tartan Noir", although McIlvaney called the term "ersatz".

 McIlvanney was also a poet, and wrote The Longships in Harbour: Poems (1970), In Through the Head (1988) and Surviving the Shipwreck (1991), which also contains pieces of journalism, including an essay about T. S. Eliot.
 McIlvanney wrote a screenplay based on his short story "Dreaming" (published in Walking Wounded in 1989) which was filmed by BBC Scotland in 1990 and won a BAFTA.

 From April 2013, McIlvanney's writing was regularly published on his own website, which features personal, reflective and topical writing, as well as examples of his journalism.

 His final novel, The Dark Remains, was completed by Ian Rankin and released in September 2021.

 The McIlvanney Prize, awarded by Bloody Scotland, is named after him.